-- 1. To identify and describe the influence of the environments created by the economy, technology, competition, diversity, global opportunities, and social responsibility. - 2.
-To compare the advantages and disadvantages of the major forms of business ownership and discuss why many people are willing to accept the risks of entrepreneurship. - 3.
-To understand the need for management in business organizations, the role of management in developing an organizational structure, and the process of producing products and services that satisfy customers. - 4.
-To describe the management role of acquiring and retaining human resources and creating a supportive work environment. - 5.
-To explain the marketing function and describe the concepts and processes involved in designing product strategy, promotion strategy, distribution strategy, and pricing strategy. - 6.
-To explore the ways of using technology to manage information and to understand accounting's role in managing financial information. - 7.
-To describe the financial management function and the role of money and financial institutions and to illustrate the concepts and processes involved in managing the acquisition and allocation of short term and long term funds.
+- To identify and describe the influence of the environments created by the economy, technology, competition, diversity, global opportunities, and social responsibility. - To compare the advantages and disadvantages of the major forms of business ownership and discuss why many people are willing to accept the risks of entrepreneurship. - To understand the need for management in business organizations, the role of management in developing an organizational structure, and the process of producing products and services that satisfy customers. - To describe the management role of acquiring and retaining human resources and creating a supportive work environment. - To explain the marketing function and describe the concepts and processes involved in designing product strategy, promotion strategy, distribution strategy, and pricing strategy. - To explore the ways of using technology to manage information and to understand accounting's role in managing financial information. - To describe the financial management function and the role of money and financial institutions and to illustrate the concepts and processes involved in managing the acquisition and allocation of short term and long term funds.

-1. Identify the potential marketing opportunities that are created by the population trends; Relate how business institutions operate in our modern-day political, social and economic environment;

-- 2. Describe various business ownership forms; - 3.
-Acquire information about starting your own business; - 4.
-Explain management functions; - 5.
-Acquire a vocabulary for further study of business subjects; - 6.
-Describe the importance of marketing activities; - 7.
-Explain the challenges facing management; - 8.
-Identify basic long and short-term financial planning techniques; - 9.
-Describe how organizations protect themselves against potential losses; 10.
-Identify and apply business laws as they affect business; - 11.
-Discuss international trade and markets.
+- Identify the potential marketing opportunities that are created by the population trends; Relate how business institutions operate in our modern-day political, social and economic environment; - Describe various business ownership forms; - Acquire information about starting your own business; - Explain management functions; - Acquire a vocabulary for further study of business subjects; - Describe the importance of marketing activities; - Explain the challenges facing management; - Identify basic long and short-term financial planning techniques; - Describe how organizations protect themselves against potential losses; 10.
+Identify and apply business laws as they affect business; - Discuss international trade and markets.

-Or earning Outcomes: In successful completion of the course the candidate will be let to: Assesse d in this module? А В С D L 1 Identify the potential marketing opportunities that are created by the population trends; Relate how business institutions operate in our modern-day political, social and economic environment YES 1 L 2 Describe various business ownership forms, Acquire information about starting your own business; YES ✓ L 3 Acquire a vocabulary for further study of business subjects, Identify and apply business laws as they affect business YES √ L 4 Present or convey, formally and informally, information on standard/mainstream topics in the subject/discipline/sector to a range of audiences.
-Identify basic long and short-term financial planning techniques; YES ✓ ✓ L 5 Explain the challenges facing management; Explain management functions; Describe the importance of marketing activities; YES 1 ✓ √ SCQF Level 9 characteristics.
-1, 2, 3, 5
+On surning Outcomes: successful completion of the course the candidate will be e to: Assess ed in this module ? Α В С D L 1 Identify the potential marketing opportunities that are created by the population trends; Relate how business institutions operate in our modern-day political, social and economic environment YES 1 L 2 Describe various business ownership forms, Acquire information about starting your own business; YES 1 L 3 Acquire a vocabulary for further study of business subjects, Identify and apply business laws as they affect business YES 1 L 4 Present or convey, formally and informally, information on standard/mainstream topics in the subject/discipline/sector to a range of audiences.
+Identify basic long and short-term financial planning techniques; YES 1 1 L 5 Explain the challenges facing management; Explain management functions; Describe the importance of marketing activities; YES 1 1 1